nais/aiven-audit/README.md

 ![Sequence diagram](doc/aiven-audit.png)

 ## Sync loop
-0. Get latest row fro db and compare etag to HTTP GETed document.

-   if new etag
+0. hash batch
 1. Hash message
-2. upsert with hash as prim key, and with etag as column
+2. upsert with hash as prim key, and with batch hash as column
-3. Fetch rows with etag in question
+3. Fetch rows with batch in question
 4. Publish to Arcsight